Cybersecurity Act

 What does this mean?

-• ENISA was founded already in 2004 to ensure a high and effective level of network and information security within the EU.
+• ENISA was founded in 2004 to ensure a high and effective level of network and information security within the EU.
 The Cybersecurity Act reinforced ENISA’s role as the EU center of expertise on cybersecurity and assigned ENISA the tasks described in the Act.
 Among other tasks, ENISA provides independent technical advice and assistance to EU Member States and bodies on cybersecurity, develops and implements EU cybersecurity policy and law, and engages in cybersecurity capacity-building, certification and standardization activities.

 • The European cybersecurity certification framework is a new mechanism to establish European cybersecurity certification schemes intended to attest that ICT products, ICT services and ICT processes evaluated in accordance with such schemes comply with specified security requirements.
 Recourse to certification is voluntary, unless otherwise provided for in Union or EU Member State law.